 Avalanche Gear Compartment

 Many new skiers will use a hydration pack, climbing pack, or hiking daypack for in-bounds days or ski touring.
-However, we highly recommend that those venturing into the backcountry purchase a ski-specific pack for one main reason: safety.
-The vast majority of ski backpacks have a dedicated avalanche gear compartment, allowing for quick access to your shovel and probe in the event of a slide.
-Some, like the Deuter Freescape Lite 24 SL, feature a dedicated zip pocket, while others, like the Black Diamond Cirque 45, have a pouch in the main compartment.
+However, it is essential for your safety and that of your ski partners that those venturing into the backcountry purchase a ski-specific pack.
+The vast majority of ski backpacks have a dedicated avalanche gear compartment, allowing for quick access to your shovel and probe in the event of an avalanche.
+Some, like the Deuter Freescape Lite 24 SL, feature a dedicated zip pocket, while others, like the Black Diamond Cirque 50, have a pouch in the main compartment.
 No matter the design, the goal is to make your rescue equipment easily accessible.
 When purchasing a pack, make sure the compartment is large enough to fit your gear and that it’s easy to access regardless of what you might strap onto the outside.

 Patagonia Descensionist ski pack (avalanche safety tool compartment)